rails/rails/guides/source/routing.md

 This will recognize `/photos/1/preview` with GET, and route to the `preview` action of `PhotosController`, with the resource id value passed in `params[:id]`.
 It will also create the `preview_photo_url` and `preview_photo_path` helpers.

-Within the block of member routes, each route name specifies the HTTP verb that it will recognize.
-You can use `get`, `patch`, `put`, `post`, or `delete` here.
+Within the block of member routes, each route name specifies the HTTP verb will be recognized.
+You can use `get`, `patch`, `put`, `post`, or `delete` here .
 If you don't have multiple `member` routes, you can also pass `:on` to a route, eliminating the block:

 ```ruby
 resources :photos do